josenunocardoso/SceneDisplayer/README.md

  - Install the [Nuget package](https://www.nuget.org/packages/Cardoso.SceneDisplayer/)

+    - Alternatively, you can clone this repo, and reference SceneDisplayer.csproj to your project.

+    ```
+    dotnet add reference <path-to-the-cloned-repo>/SceneDisplayer.csproj
+    ```

  - Add the SDL2 binaries to the build:

     - Create a folder on the project folder that was created.
 In this example we will call the folder "lib".
 If you choose a different name, you must replace "lib" with the name you chose, on the following steps.